 About The Book:

-*I was given a copy of this book by the Publisher, however I was not required to write a positive review.
+*I was given a copy of this book by the Publisher, however I was not required to leave a positive review.